highras/rtm-client-sdk-unity/doc/Audio.md

 {
 	RTMAudioData audioData = new RTMAudioData(message); // create RTMAudioData

+	// if your project has automatic speech recognition turned on, you can get the recognition result like this: string resultText = audioData.RecognitionText;
+	string resultLanguage = audioData.RecognitionLang;

 	// you can do the speech recognition like this: string resultText = "", resultLanguage = "";
 	someRtmClient.Transcribe(out resultText, out resultLanguage, audioData.Audio);